 There are many things in life that can sap our strength, bad relationships and substance abuse is just a couple of them.

-Solomon was a perfect example of someone who gave himself to every form of fleshly desire he could acquire, 700 wives and 300 concubines is just part of the story.
+Solomon was a perfect example of someone who gave himself to every form of fleshly desire, 700 wives and 300 concubines is just part of the story.
 These women brought with them all forms of pagan and idolatrous worship into Israel and led Solomon astray.
 In the end, Solomon had the Kingdom taken from him by God and the legacy he left became the foundation for Israel’s slide into rebellion and eventual captivity.

-When it comes to alcohol, an estimated 88,0005 people (approximately 62,000 men and 26,000 women5) die from alcohol–related causes annually, making alcohol the third leading preventable cause of death in the United States. (niaaa.nih.com)
+When it comes to alcohol, an estimated 88,000 people (approximately 62,000 men and 26,000 women) die from alcohol–related causes annually, making alcohol the third leading preventable cause of death in the United States. (niaaa.nih.com)

 Does the scripture in Proverbs 31 really pertain to us?
 Many may say that it was just for kings, like Solomon, but when we thoroughly examine scripture, we see a different perspective.